yangbooom/react-mentions/README.md

 Due to react-mentions' internal cursor tracking it is not good enough to simulate the editing of the textarea value using `ReactTestUtils.Simulate.change`.
 We recommend using [@testing-library/user-event](https://github.com/testing-library/user-event) for a realistic simulation of events as they would happen in the browser as the user interacts the textarea.

+## TypeScript

+This repository now includes a basic `tsconfig.json` and TypeScript type definitions.
+Install dependencies and run `npm run build` to compile the TypeScript sources.

+Source files are being migrated from `src` to `src-ts`.
+New TypeScript code should be placed in `src-ts`.

 ---

 If you want to contribute, first of all: thank you ❤️.